-Fuel consumption, environmental pollution and wear to the engine, brakes and tyres largely depend on your driving style.
-Fuel consumption may be reduced from 10 to 15 % by driving carefully and economically.
-Below we will give you some suggestions to "alleviate" some of the strain to the environment and, at the same time, your wallet.
+Fuel consumption, environmental pollution and wear to the engine, brakes and tyres depends in large part on your driving style.
+Fuel consumption may be reduced from 10 to 15 % by driving defensively and economically.
+Below we will give you some suggestions to "alleviate" some of the strain in the environment and, at the same time, your wallet.